 Annie released her first full-length album “Garden Bed” in March 2021.
 The album features previously released singles, "Andy Warhol," "Take Me Places," and "After Rain," along with six brand new tracks.
 Annie wrote and produced all the songs.
 Garden Bed showcases her skills as a composer and multi-instrumentalist, performing the trumpet, piano, guitar, and ukulele, while arranging string quartet scores for songs like "Kaleidoscope" and "Ashamed."
 The album was widely praised by American Songwriter, the Times Union in Albany, NY, and NYS Music.
 A month after its release, Annie was voted the best local musician in New York's Capital Region according to readers of the Times Union.

-In 2018, Annie was awarded the Producer's Choice for the 'Celebration of Music' PBS special in Troy, NY, hosted by Ethan Bortnick.
+Annie was awarded the 2018 Producer's Choice for the 'Celebration of Music' PBS special in Troy, NY, hosted by Ethan Bortnick.
 She won a trip to LA where she was taped performing "Andy Warhol."

-Annie's first EP, 'Dreams Like This' was released in January 2017, and featured five original songs.
+In January 2017, Annie's first EP, 'Dreams Like This' was released, and featured five original songs.
 That same year, Annie won the opportunity to sing the National Anthem for the Tri-City Valleycats, an affiliate of the Houston Astros.
 She also began her freshman year at the College of Saint Rose as a music industry major.
 There, she formed a band to back up her original music and has played at well-known venues such as The Hollow and The Low Beat.